INDIVIDUAL

 Ego states are thought to represent various aspects of the self, developed in response to past experiences and relationships.
 Ego state interventions (parts work) focuses on exploring and understanding the different parts, or "ego states," within an individual's personality.

-The goal of utalising ego state interventions is to help the wounded parts heal, create harmony between all parts of the self, restoring mental and emotional balance.
-Ego state interventions can be used to treat anxiety, depression, trauma, phobias, among other mental health struggles.
+The goal of utilising ego state interventions is to help wounded parts heal, create harmony between all parts of the self, and restore mental and emotional balance.

 Let’s book